-For participants to get awareness of:
+For participants to:

-- Ability to deal with uncertainty and unpredicted external effects. - Importance of being conservative in setting objectives. - Necessity to include sufficient reserve of time, capacity and resources (also money) and the need to protect and conserve the environment for sustainability of livelihoods. - Positive and negative influence of relatives and friends on the businesses and the environment. - Establish the basis or advocacy is important in formulating and improving policies.
+- Be equipped with the ability to deal with uncertainty and unpredicted external effects. - Improve understanding on the importance of being conservative in setting objectives. - Appreciate the need to include sufficient reserve of time, capacity and resources (also money) and the need to protect and conserve the environment for sustainability of livelihoods. - Develop a better understanding of positive and negative influence of relatives and friends on the businesses and the environment. - Establish the basis why advocacy is important in formulating and improving policies.